 Next, LCA tools are used to model the life cycle of Seagate’s products, beginning with the materials and parts identified in the BOM.
 Seagate assembly plant managers provide additional data related to energy use and emissions during the assembly and testing of finished products.
 Transportation details are added to the models reflecting the mix of air, ocean and truck freight used during component sourcing and to distribute products to our customers.

 Finally, detailed environmental impact data covering the product life cycle is generated using the ReCiPe LCA impact methodology.
-Each life cycle analysis is documented in detailed study reports that adhere to the ISO 14044 standard for life cycle analysis, and each study is critically reviewed by a third party.
+Each Life Cycle Assessment is documented in detailed study reports that adhere to the ISO 14044 standard for Life Cycle Assessment, and each study is critically reviewed by a third party.